brandstrat-sas/omldeploytool/systemd/README.md

 # Bash + Ansible = Systemd + Podman 📋 <a name="bash-ansible-systemd"></a>

-By running a bash script (deploy.sh) with its input parameters and a set of Ansible files (Playbooks + Templates) that are invoked by the first one, an instance of OMniLeads is launched on a Linux server (Systemd + Podman).
+An instance of OMniLeads is launched on a Linux server (using Systemd and Podman) by running a bash script (deploy.sh) along with its input parameters and a set of Ansible files (Playbooks + Templates) that are invoked by the script.

 ## Bash Script deploy.sh 📄 <a name="bash-script-deploy"></a>